Randy Mastro

-Randy M. Mastro (born August 21, 1956) is an American attorney and government official who serves as first deputy mayor of New York City under mayor Eric Adams.
-He had previously served as chief of staff and deputy mayor for operations for New York City under mayor Rudy Giuliani.
+Randy M. Mastro (born August 21, 1956) is an American attorney and government official who served as first deputy mayor of New York City under Mayor Eric Adams from March to December 2025.
+He had previously served as chief of staff and deputy mayor for operations for New York City under Mayor Rudy Giuliani.

 Early life and education

+A resident of Bernardsville, New Jersey, he graduated cum laude from Pingry School in 1973.
 Mastro was raised in Peapack-Gladstone, New Jersey.
 His father, Julius Mastro, was a professor of political science at Drew University.

-He attended Yale University, then earned a Juris Doctor from the University of Pennsylvania.
+He attended Pingry School, Yale University, then earned a Juris Doctor from the University of Pennsylvania.

 Career

+From 1985 to 1989, Mastro served as an Assistant United States Attorney and Deputy Chief of the Civil Division in the U.S. Attorney's Office of the Southern District of New York.
+In 1989 he led the federal government's racketeering suit against the International Brotherhood of Teamsters, a labor union in the US and Canada.

 Mastro served as Giuliani's chief of staff from 1994 to 1996, then became deputy mayor for operations, a new position, until 1998.
 He was a Democrat in Giuliani's Republican administration, which allowed him a peacekeeping role despite his aggressive style.
 He was regarded as the "administration's conscience" by another city official.

-From March 1985 through November 1989, Mastro served as an Assistant United States Attorney and Deputy Chief of the Civil Division in the U.S. Attorney's Office of the Southern District of New York.
-In 1989 he led the federal government's racketeering suit against the International Brotherhood of Teamsters.

 In 1995, Mastro was serving as the Mayor's Chief of Staff when he led a crackdown on mob activity in the city, specifically within the Fulton Fish Market.
 Mastro organized new regulations to improve how permitting, leasing and trucking would work at the facility so that the city could have more enforcement against suspected mafia activity.
-He also led public efforts to hinder organized crime at the San Gennaro Festival in Little Italy and reform the sex industry in the city.
+He also led public efforts to hinder organized crime at the San Gennaro Festival in Little Italy and reform the private carting industry in the city.
 He and his family were assigned police bodyguards during his campaigns against organized crime.

 Mastro represented then-New York city council member Bill de Blasio in an unsuccessful 2008 suit to halt New York City's expansion of term limits for then-Mayor Michael Bloomberg.
 His firm later represented de Blasio as public advocate in a suit to stop the closure of Long Island College Hospital.

 Before and after his tenure at the Mayor's office, Mastro was a partner at Gibson, Dunn, & Crutcher, one of the country's largest law firms, where he led the litigation department.
-While there, Mastro represented large companies including Chevron and Amazon.
+While there, he defended large companies including Chevron and Amazon.
 In 2014, New Jersey Governor Chris Christie selected Mastro to lead an internal investigation after the Fort Lee lane closure scandal came to light.
 Mastro's firm billed the state $8 million for the inquiry, which cleared Christie of wrongdoing, though a federal judge later criticized it for lack of documentation.